 If, however, despite the best of planning you still encounter an emergency while on the road, here are a few steps you can take until you can see your dentist:

 - Chipped or broken tooth: First, save any remnants that can be found, and have your child rinse their mouth and the pieces with warm water.
-If there is bleeding, gauze can be used to enforce clotting, or a tea bag if you have access to one.
+If there is bleeding, gauze or a tea bag can be used to enforce clotting.
 A cold compress can also be used on the cheeks to keep down swelling.